DerekLW6/NLP_w_R/README.md

-# TextAnalysisHomeworks
-A small sample of some text analysis done with R
+A sample of some of the work we did in my NLP Class.
+Topics include tweet streaming, screen scraping, word vectorization, and topic modeling.